 At Performance Flight we believe pilots should continually broaden their knowledge base and set new goals to achieve the highest level of proficiency.

 Mountain flying opens up new opportunities for the general aviation pilot providing for unique and interesting destinations and views of spectacular scenery.
+From New York to Vermont?
+No Problem!
 However, mountain flying, even more so than flights in the flatlands, is very unforgiving of poor training and planning.
-There’s a narrow window of safety that an untrained pilot can easily stray from without the experience and knowledge gained from a mountain flying training program.
+There's a narrow window of safety that an untrained pilot can easily stray from without the experience and knowledge gained from a mountain flying training program.

 Any mountainous area can present its challenges, not just the tallest peaks of the Rockies.
 This course, through ground school and flight instruction, will cover the information needed to make informed decisions as to when and how to attempt mountain flying whether it be in the mountains of New England, down the Appalachians, or a flight into or through the Rockies or Sierra Nevada.
 As with all of our pilot courses, scenario-based training is used to create proper aeronautical decision making along with risk assessment and management.

 Performance Flight’s Mountain Course will take you through 14 modules covering a full day of ground school and flight instruction with our Standardized Instructors.
 The flight portion will involve flying a Cirrus SR20 or SR22 aircraft to and from an airport located in a nearby mountainous region.
 You’ll move through topics such as density altitude, aircraft performance, route planning, terrain awareness, mountain wave turbulence, canyon flying, and physiological factors.
 Flight scenarios will deal with high-density altitude takeoffs and high airport elevation landings along with an en-route flight over higher terrain.